rolfen/apt-history/README.md

 ## Warnings

-This is more like a prototype.
-It's not extensively tested.
+This is kind of rough.
+It does the job for me, though.

 ## Installing (globally)